Applications are made via UCAS.

 We regret we are unable to accept transfers onto our programme other than from institutions where prior agreement exists.

-We are however able to consider those requesting a transfer from their current medicine studies elsewhere due to extenuating circumstances on a case by case basis but there are never any guarantees of successful entrance.
+We are however able to consider those requesting a transfer from their current medicine studies elsewhere due to extreme extenuating circumstances on a case by case basis but there are never any guarantees of successful entrance.

 You can find more information on transfers below: